 According to the researchers in the Baltic Loop project, coordinated by Turku University of Applied Sciences, an advanced, well-functioning transport network is necessary for guaranteeing continued well-being, growth, and development in the region.

-The Baltic Loop project focusses on improving the flow of both people and goods in three selected corridors running in a west-east direction.
+The Baltic Loop project focuses on improving the transport flows of both people and goods in three selected corridors running in a west-east direction.

-“It’s about long-term development and planning of the transport systems and infrastructure in the transport corridors.
+“It’s about long-term planning and development of the transport systems and infrastructure in the transport corridors.
 One part aims at identifying existing bottlenecks and studying future transport needs, for both people and goods.
-Another part is to work for accessibility and improved connections between transport nodes.
-And one additional aspect is to consider balanced land use when planning housing and traffic infrastructure,“ says Irina Wahlström, project manager for Baltic Loop at Åbo Akademi, one of the project’s seven partners.
+Another part is to work on accessibility and improved connections between transport nodes.
+Yet another additional aspect is to consider balanced and co-ordinated land use when planning housing and traffic infrastructure,“ says Irina Wahlström, project manager for Baltic Loop at Åbo Akademi University, one of the project’s seven partners.

-point for the three horizontal corridors in the region is Örebro in Sweden.
+point for the three horizontal corridors is Örebro in Sweden.

 • The northern

 corridor: Örebro – Turku (Finland) – St. Petersburg (Russia).

 • The middle